adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 We have now acheived the ability to style this new module as we wish, whilst also being able to edit the other basket module, without fear of regression or inheriting other styles we don't want.

 If the design changes, upgrading these modules is now very easy to do.

-## How to identify a module

-Coming soon.